strapi/strapi/docs/v3.x/guides/update-version.md

 ::: tip NOTE
 When a new version of Strapi is available, you will be notified both in your terminal, and in the admin panel. <br>
-Note also that you can check the **Settings > Application** section of the admin panel to have more information on:
+Also note that you can check the **Settings > Application** section of the admin panel to have more information on:

-- the versions of Strapi and Node you are currently using,
+- The versions of Strapi and Node you are currently using.
-- (if relevant) the versions we recommand you to upgrade to.
+- If relevant, the versions we recommend you to upgrade to.

 :::